 Christ is preparing His army now.
 In fact, one of the main purposes of the period of time before the appearing of Christ is the preparation of His Body for the Day of the Lord (Ephesians 6:13).

-And it shall come to pass, that he that is left in Zion, and he that remaineth in Jerusalem, shall be called holy, even every one that is written among the living in Jerusalem: (Isaiah 4:3)
+And it shall come to pass that he who is left in Zion [tested Christians] and remains in Jerusalem will be called holy—everyone who is recorded among the living in Jerusalem.
+(Isaiah 4:3)

 During the thousand-year Kingdom Age every Christian will be holy.
 The Wife of the Lamb, the Church, will be pure in God’s sight.